robert/robert.github.com/_posts/2016-04-09-in-context.md

 "You’re being over-literary."

 "I’m all literary, Diedrich."
 He half-stood, gesturing at his friend’s glass inquisitively.
 Diedrich raised a palm and shook his head.
 Peter had hoped that Diedrich would intercept him and insist on continuing to buy.
 He still had no idea how much a triple-whiskey would cost in this place.
 He hovered for a second, then sat back down.
-"You know what Fiona says about my writing?
+"You know what Samantha says about my writing?
 She says that I should put it to one side and concentrate on my career.
 And when we argue, when things get nasty, she says that it’s all pretentious double-talk and I’m wasting my time.
 And when we really argue, when things get really nasty...when she thinks she’s found out about another girl, when furniture gets smashed and bathroom doors get barricaded, when neither of us think that the other will forgive us this time, she says that I’m just desperately scrabbling to capture the last semblance of feeling before it vanishes forever and I’m a bitter old man with no way to prove that I was ever anything else."

 "Is she right?"
 Diedrich knew that she was.